threefoldtecharchive/jumpscaleX_archived/Jumpscale/clients/blockchain/tfchain/README.md

                    # due to lack of signatures in MultiSig Coin Inputs
 ```
 > See [The ThreeBot Name Transfer Unit Test](./tests/19_threebot_name_transfer.py) for a detailed example.

+> If the `ThreeBotNotFound` exception gets raised,
+> it means either the sender or receiver 3Bot could not be found
+> (check the raised exceptions' `identifier` property to know which).

+> If the `ThreeBotInactive` exception gets raised,
+> it means either the sender or receiver 3Bot is inactive
+> (check the raised exceptions' `identifier` property to know which).
+> Before you can continue with the name transfer the inactive bot will have
+> to be made active again by applying a 3Bot update (`w.threebot.record_update`).

 ### Atomic Swap Contracts